-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Our internal assessments during 2022/23 indicated that disadvantaged pupils academic and wider development outcomes were in general below what was anticipated.
-Despite being broadly on track during the first year (2018/19), the outcomes we aimed to achieve in our previous strategy by the end of 2021/22 were therefore not fully realised.
+Our internal assessments during 2023/24 indicated that disadvantaged pupils academic and wider development outcomes were in general below what was anticipated.
 Previously, the in-school gap had narrowed for a third successive year (0.90 to 0.36) and key attainment measures had also improved significantly - therefore improving the opportunity for our disadvantaged learners to access better life-changing future options.
-In 2023 outcomes slipped back significantly - hence why we are re-focussing our efforts at all levels.
+In 2023 outcomes slipped back significantly - hence why we re-focussed our efforts at all levels.
 For 2023 PP P8 was - 0.97, non-PP was -0.10 (gap widened to 0.87 - slightly narrowed from the last pre-covid exam data 0.90 in 2019).